 Hearing aids are remarkable devices.
 Not only do they let you hear sounds that you otherwise wouldn’t have, but they also keep your auditory complex running smoothly (that’s the part of your brain responsible for interpreting sounds).

 If you “forget” to wear your hearing aids and, instead, turn up your TV to an even higher volume, you could be doing additional damage to your hearing.
-So if you don’t wear your hearing aids, your hearing will likely continue to get worse more quickly (which means you’ll need even more powerful hearing aids in the near future).
-It’s not so much that hearing aids will slow the progression of your hearing loss, it’s that they will keep you from accelerating that hearing loss with your volume remote.
+Even if you’re not raising the volume, the lack of sensory input leads to issues with your brain.
+(It actually shrinks.)
+So if you don’t wear your hearing aids, your hearing will likely continue to get worse (which means you’ll need even more powerful hearing aids in the near future).

-You know those short conversation you have with the cashier as you’re checking out at the supermarket?
+You know those short conversations you have with the cashier as you’re checking out at the supermarket?
 They’re pleasant, we think.
 A nice little touch of humanity in a technology-driven world.

 When you don’t wear your hearing aids, these simple social interactions can suddenly be much more challenging.
 You have to ask the cashier to repeat himself.
 Over and over.
 And after that, the conversation just quickly falls apart.
 Maybe that sounds trivial, but every inch you withdraw into yourself makes it that much easier to entirely isolate yourself socially.
 And that can cause even bigger problems.